progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 	.git/refs/tags/v1.0
 	.git/refs/tags/v1.1

-If you run git gc, you’ll no longer have these files in the refs directory.
-Git will move them for the sake of efficiency into a file named .git/packed-refs that looks like this:
+If you run `git gc`, you’ll no longer have these files in the `refs` directory.
+Git will move them for the sake of efficiency into a file named `.git/packed-refs` that looks like this:

 	$ cat .git/packed-refs
 	# pack-refs with: peeled